 Taking small steps forward requires looking at where you hope to be with your project(s) in a month, in six months, or a year.
-Then, working backwards, it is possible to tease out the very-small, incremental steps to get from idea stage to finished work.
+Then, working backward, it is possible to tease out the very-small, incremental steps to get from the idea stage to finished work.

 As a creative mom of young kids, knowing I have limited time to engage my vision, I’ve learned to make better use of my minuscule pockets of time.
 Don’t despise the small steps forward.
 If you’ve taken them purposefully, each one helps you get closer to your goal!

 Put your ideas on paper, sketch out actionable steps to take in the next week and month.
-Then set a calendar reminder to revisit your plan every month to refresh your vision, making adjustments in order to turn your idea into a reality!
+Then set a calendar reminder to revisit your plan every month to refresh your vision.
+Make adjustments in order to turn your idea into a reality!

 4.)
 Open Hands from the creative mom

-I often see creative mom friends struggle with a sense of shame that they are not yet successful, even if they’ve put years of time into pursuing a particular goal.
+I often see creative mom friends struggle with a sense of shame that they are not yet successful.
+Even if they’ve put years of time into pursuing a particular goal, they struggle.

-It is true, some people experience what looks like “overnight” success, but we do not see everything that preceded that success, and creative projects cannot always be completed on a particular timeline.
+It is true, some people experience what looks like “overnight” success.
+However, we do not see everything that preceded that success, and creative projects cannot always be completed on a particular timeline.

 One last thought for the creative mom

-Spend a moment literally opening your hands toward the ceiling, taking a deep breath, and saying a prayer.
+Spend a moment literally opening your hands toward the ceiling.
+Take a deep breath, and saying a prayer.
 Remind yourself that the process (and the time it takes) is as important as the product at the end.

-Remaining open-handed about your creative work will make it possible to divert the energy you’re likely to spend on angst and frustration toward the very project that makes your heart skip a beat.
+Remaining open-handed about your creative work will make it possible to divert the energy you’re likely to spend on angst and frustration.
+Instead, you can put that energy toward the very project that makes your heart skip a beat.

-If you have some passing thoughts that you’ve let live up in your mind for too long, maybe today is the day you pause what you’re doing, wipe your soapy hands off, and punch a few ideas into the notes app on your phone, or jot down your thoughts into a nearby notebook.
+Maybe today is the day you pause what you’re doing.
+Wipe your soapy hands off.
+Punch a few ideas into the notes app on your phone.
+Jot down your thoughts into a nearby notebook.
 Even if you’re unable to bring the full vision together in the next month, that doesn’t mean that you’re not gathering seeds that will sprout up and come together at just the right time.